 Credit: Marco Carpineti Facebook page

 Marco Carpineti is located near the ancient town of Cori, a town which predates Rome by a good 500 years.
 Like most of Lazio, the vineyards are planted on hillsides and on a bed of tuff stone, overlooking the Mediterranean in the distance.
-The winery is dedicated to organic viticulture and the focus is on local and indigenous varieties such as Bellone (here known as Arciprete) and Nero Buono.
+It's one of the best wineries in Lazio for its dedication to organic viticulture and its focus on local and indigenous varieties such as Bellone (here known as Arciprete) and Nero Buono.
 The winery is modern and the staff is extremely friendly and eager to show guests the facilities.
 Their Classic Method Brut sparkling wine, made out of 100% Bellone, is a must.

 Credit: Falesco Facebook page